 The weather is warm and sunny for most of the year.
-Spring and Autumn is a popular time to visit the Heraklion city.
+Spring and Autumn is a popular time to visit the Heraklion city or venture off to the nice beaches.
 These are the seasons that the temperatures are mild.
 Meteo.gr is the best website to check the latest weather and forecasts in Heraklion and Crete.

-If you really like the heat and sun, the ideal time to visit Heraklion is in the summer.
+If you really like the heat and sun, the ideal time to visit the main city.
 The day to day temperatures reach 33-37˚C. Most people decide to spend the hot summer days at the beach instead of exploring Heraklion and sightseeing.

 During the summer, you can also visit Heraklion's traditional festivals and 'Panigiria' where you can celebrate in Crete like a local.